aniketghadi/aniketghadi/README.md

 <a href="https://www.hackerrank.com/learninaghadi?hr_r=1" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/hackerrank.svg" alt="learninaghadi" height="30" width="40" /></a>
 </p>

 While my resume provides a history of all the good stuff, like my qualifications, experience, and killer sense of humor.
 Okay, maybe not the last one, but it's worth a shot, right?
-There is considerably more to share, and I hope to arrange a time to meet to learn how to make an impact at HealthVerity given a chance.
+There is considerably more to share, and I hope to arrange a time to meet to learn how to make a positive impact as a Data Engineer given a chance.

 # Let's have a Coffee Together!
 When?
-Grab the cup from below to know :)
+Grab the cup below & see you on the other side!

 <div align="center">
   <a href="https://calendly.com/aniketghadi50/15min" target="_blank"><img src="https://media.giphy.com/media/mCmCVbnEJ1s2xN4BYd/giphy.gif" alt="When" width="200" /></a>
 </div>

-See you on the other side,
-Aniket
+Stay Caffeinated ☕️☕️